An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: Implications

 \subsection{Implications for Researchers}

-\textbf{Researchers should conduct empirical studies to diagnose the barriers preventing the adoption of novel, agent-specific testing patterns}.
+\textbf{Researchers should conduct empirical studies to diagnose the barriers preventing the adoption of novel, non-determinism-specific testing patterns}.
 The contrast between the potential of patterns like \pattern{DeepEval} and \pattern{Hyperparameter Control} and their near-zero adoption (Section~\ref{sec:rq1-results}) points to a significant gap between the state-of-the-art and the state-of-the-practice.
 Is this gap caused by a lack of awareness, tooling immaturity, perceived complexity, or a cultural adherence to traditional testing paradigms?
 Future research, employing qualitative methods like surveys and interviews with practitioners, could uncover these root causes.
 The resulting insights would be invaluable for designing more intuitive testing tools, developing targeted educational materials, and creating theories of technology adoption tailored to the rapidly evolving FM-based AI agent engineering landscape.

 \textbf{Researchers should formalize a comprehensive testing methodology for agentic systems that accounts for their unique architectural and behavioral characteristics}.
-Our study revealed two foundational shifts in testing practice: the strategic adaptation of ``less strict'' patterns (RQ1) and the inversion of testing effort away from the non-deterministic model and towards the deterministic infrastructure (RQ2).
-These emergent practices currently lack a unifying theoretical framework.
-Researchers are positioned to develop a ``Theory of Agent Testing'' that formalizes these observations.
-Such a theory would provide prescriptive guidance on which testing patterns are most effective for which canonical components.
-For instance, using \pattern{Test Double} for \component{Boundary Artifacts}, \pattern{Negative Testing} for \component{Constitutive Entities}, and \pattern{DeepEval} for \component{Observable Properties}.
-By creating a systematic, evidence-based methodology, researchers can move the field from ad-hoc practices to a disciplined engineering approach.
-Though we have seen some early research about this topic~\citep{shamim2024methodology}, but there are a lot of work needed.
+Our study revealed two foundational shifts in testing practice: the strategic adaptation of ``less strict'' patterns (RQ1) and the inversion of testing effort away from the non-deterministic model and towards the deterministic artifacts and infrastructure (RQ2).
+To enhance the implications of our findings, we synthesized best practices from traditional Software Engineering (SE), classical Machine Learning (ML), and Large Language Model (LLM) application domains.
+We queried Google Scholar using terms such as ``unit testing best practices'', ``machine learning system testing best practices'', ``testing llm applications'', and ``testing large language model based software''.~\tabref{tab:recommendations_synthesis} maps these recommendations to the adoption behaviors observed in agent frameworks and agentic applications in our study.
+Our empirical results show that agent frameworks and agentic applications fully adopt, partially adopt, adopt in a simplified form, or do not adopt these inherited practices.